jessicalumian/mothur-commands/workflow.md

   This will create
     * **stability.trim.contigs.summary** - contains information about each sequence.

-6. Clean data - get rid of sequences with ambiguous base calls, set max length to 305. **This number is currently arbitrary.
+6. Cleaning data - get rid of sequences with ambiguous base calls, set max length to 305. **This number is currently arbitrary.
 Make sure to check and rerun**
   ```bash
   screen.seqs(fasta=stability.trim.contigs.fasta, group=stability.contigs.groups, maxambig=305)
   ```